William Petty, 2nd Earl of Shelburne: Downfall

-Fox's departure led to the unexpected creation of a coalition involving Fox and Lord North which dominated the Opposition.
+Fox's resignation in 1782 led to the unexpected creation of a coalition led by Fox and Lord North, previously bitter rivals, which soon dominated the Opposition.

-In April 1783 the Opposition forced Shelburne's resignation.
-The major achievement of Shelburne's time in office was the agreement of peace terms which formed the basis of the Peace of Paris bringing the American War of Independence to an end.
+In April 1783 the Opposition forced Shelburne's resignation, and the new coalition government selected The Duke of Portland as prime minister until its fall in December that same year.
+The Treaty of Paris which formally ended the American Revolutionary War was signed during Portland's tenure, but the agreement of peace terms that formed the basis of the treaty was the major achievement of Shelburne's time in office.

-His fall was perhaps hastened by his plans for the reform of the public service.
+Shelburn's fall was perhaps hastened by his plans for the reform of the public service.
 He had also in contemplation a Bill to promote free trade between Britain and the United States.

 Later life

-When Pitt became Prime Minister in 1784, Shelburne, instead of receiving a place in the Cabinet, was created Marquess of Lansdowne.
+When Pitt became prime minister in 1784, Shelburne, instead of receiving a place in the Cabinet, was created Marquess of Lansdowne.
 Though giving general support to the policy of Pitt, he from this time ceased to take an active part in public affairs.
 He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1803.
-A personal act of 1797 relieved him "from disabilities in consequence of his having sat and voted in the House of Lords without having made the necessary oaths and declarations".
+A personal act, the Marquis of Lansdowne's Relief Act 1797 (37 Geo.
+3. c.
+22 Pr.), relieved him "from disabilities in consequence of his having sat and voted in the House of Lords without having made the necessary oaths and declarations".